rockysnow7/rockysnow7.github.io/posts/math/agi.md

 nearest cluster is duplicated and assigned the new cluster.
 In this way, the agent's understanding of the world in which it lives is constantly being updated and its actions optimised.

-Just as these system agents learn to win in specific systems, the supervisor uses the system agents to win overall.
-This
+Just as these system agents learn to win in specific systems, the supervisor uses the system agents to maximise some function of the environment (the *utility function*).

+{% raw %}
+agent \(n\) for analysis
+{% endraw %}

 ### The Utility Function